thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample-part-2.md

 * Duplicated data when replication is set.
 Several Receive instances will send the same data to object storage.
 * Incompete blocks (invalid blocks) sent to object storage when the receive fails in the middle of an upload.

-The following schema illustrates the impact on data expansion (6 times) in object storage when samples from a given target are ingested from a high availabity prometheus setup (with 2 instances) and repliacation (factor 3) is set on the receive:
+The following schema illustrates the impact on data expansion in object storage when samples from a given target are ingested from a high availabity prometheus setup (with 2 instances) and replication is set on the receive (factor 3):

 <img src="img/life-of-a-sample/data-expansion.png" alt="Data expansion" width="400"/>

+This leads to a 6 times increase in data volume!
+This is where the Compactor comes into play.

 The Compactor component is responsible for maintaining and optimizing data in object storage.
 It's a long-running process that can be configured to wait for new blocks with the `--wait` flag.
 It also needs access to the object storage with the `--objstore.config` flag.

+Under normal operation conditions, the Compactor will check for new blocks every 5 minutes.
+It will then process these blocks in a structured manner, compacting them according to defined settings that we'll see in the next sections.

 #### Compaction modes

-Compaction consist in merging blocks that have overlapping or adjacent time ranges.
-This is called **horizontal compaction** Using the Metadata file that contains the minimum and maximum timestamp of samples in the block, the compactor can determine if two blocks overlap.
+Compaction consists in merging blocks that have overlapping or adjacent time ranges.
+This is called **horizontal compaction**.
+Using the [Metadata file](https://thanos.io/tip/thanos/storage.md/#metadata-file-metajson) that contains the minimum and maximum timestamp of samples in the block, the compactor can determine if two blocks overlap.
 If they do, they are merged into a new block.
 This new block will have its compaction level index increased by one.
 So from two adjacent blocks of 2 hours, we will get a new block of 4 hours.

 During this compaction, the compactor will also deduplicate samples.
-This is called **vertical compaction**.
+This is called [vertical compaction](https://thanos.io/tip/components/compact.md/#vertical-compactions).
 The compactor provides two deduplication modes:

 * `one-to-one`: This is the default mode.
 It will deduplicate samples that have the same timestamp and the same value.
 But different replica label values.
-The replica label is configured by the `--deduplication.replica-label` flag REALLY?.
-Usually set to `replica`, make sure it is set up as external label on the receivers.
+The replica label is configured by the `--deduplication.replica-label` flag.
+This flag can be repeated to account for several replication labels.
+Usually set to `replica`, make sure it is set up as external label on the Receivers with the flag `--label=replica=xxx`.
 The benefit of this mode is that it is straightforward and will remove replicated data from the receive.
 However, it is not able to remove data replicated by high availability prometheus setups.
 Because, these samples will rarely be scraped at exactly the same timestamps.
 * `penalty`: This a more complex deduplication algorithm that is able to deduplicate data coming from high availability prometheus setups.
 It can be set with the `--deduplication.func` flag and requires also setting the `--deduplication.replica-label` flag that identifies the label that contains the replica label.
 Usually `prometheus_replica`.
 Here is a schema illustrating how Prometheus replicas generate samples with different timestamps that cannot be deduplicated with the `one-to-one` mode:

 <img src="img/life-of-a-sample/ha-prometheus-duplicates.png" alt="High availability prometheus duplication" width="500"/>